 Damaris lives with her father and her mother.
+She is responsible for carrying water, gathering firewood and washing clothes.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
-Damaris works at home carrying water, gathering firewood and washing clothes.
 There are 5 children in the family.

 Rolling a hoop, singing and playing house are Damaris's favorite activities.
 In primary school her performance is average and she also regularly attends church activities.

 Because of your sponsorship, Damaris will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Damaris lives in the mountainous community of Tulwo, home to approximately 3,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The primary ethnic group is Sabiny and the most commonly spoken language is Kupsabiny.